Detailed guides to painful problems, treatments & more

 updated

-Tags: etiology, headache, neck, pro, head, head/neck, pain problems, spine
+Tags: etiology, neck, pro, head/neck, spine

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.